a-One-Fan/rvc-webui-oneapi/docs/en/faq_en.md

 If the training set has good audio quality and long duration, turn up the total_epoch, when the model itself is less likely to refer to the inferred source and the pretrained underlying model, and there is little "tone leakage", the index_rate is not important and you can even not create/share the index file.<br>

 ## Q12:How to choose the gpu when inferring?
-In the config.py file, select the card number after "device cuda:".<br>
+In the config.py file, select the card number after "device xpu:".<br>

 The mapping between card number and graphics card can be seen in the graphics card information section of the training tab.<br>